Patient and Family Rights

 Make Decisions About Your Child’s Care

-- You will be asked to consent to your child’s treatment, and you may refuse treatments as permitted by law.
-We will always help you to protect your child.
-No matter what your decision, the Hospital staff will take good care of your child.
+- We will always help you to protect your child.
+No matter what your decision, Phoenix Children’s staff will take good care of your child.

 - You have the right to any information you need to make decisions about your child’s care.
 We will explain all options so that you can understand the benefits and risks of each decision.
 If you have a question or concern, we will work with you to solve it.